containerbuildsystem/osbs-box/README.md

 ### Skopeo-lite

+__Starting with `skopeo` release `v0.1.40`, the `copy` command comes with an `--all` flag, which makes skopeo also copy manifest lists.
+That renders `skopeo-lite` obsolete.__

-Regular `skopeo` does not copy manifest lists.
-Builds may work even with base images copied using `skopeo`, but they will not use OSBS features related to manifest lists.
+Prior to `v0.1.40`, `skopeo` would not copy manifest lists.
+Builds may work even with base images missing manifest lists, but they will not use the related OSBS features.

 For this purpose, OSBS-Box provides a `skopeo-lite` image.